-Action Date Staff are wearing and applying correct use of PPE for direct care contact or when in the residents immediate care environment and PPE is changed between residents and/or following completion of a procedure or task - disposable apron, FRSM, eye protection.
+Action Date - Personal Protective Equipment (PPE): gloves, disposable aprons, fluid resistant type II surgical mask (FRSM), eye/face protection and respiratory protection (RPE) Staff are wearing and applying correct use of PPE for direct care contact or when in the residents immediate care environment and PPE is changed between residents and/or following completion of a procedure or task - disposable apron, FRSM, eye/face protection.
 The use of gloves has been risk assessed.
-Staff are wearing and applying correct use of RPE as per the CH IPCM including the correct duration for post AGP fallow times - fluid repellent gown, fluid resistant FFP3 respirator, eye protection, and gloves.
+Staff are wearing and applying correct use of RPE as per the CH IPCM including the correct duration for post AGP fallow times - fluid repellent gown, fluid resistant FFP3 respirator, eye/face protection, and gloves.
 Staff are aware that where RPE (FFP3 masks) is required, they are to be doffed following exit from the care environment when the exposure risk has ended.
 Sufficient stocks of PPE including RPE are easily located and stored from risk of contamination.
 Symptomatic residents are encouraged to wear FRSMs where tolerated.
 Safe Management of Care Equipment Single-use items are in use.
-Dedicated reusable non-invasive care equipment is in use and decontaminated between use and prior to use on another resident using detergent followed by a disinfectant solution of 1000 parts per million available chlorine (ppm av cl) or a combined detergent/disinfectant solution at a dilution of 1,000 ppm av cl.
+Dedicated reusable non-invasive care equipment is in use and decontaminated between use and prior to use on another resident using detergent followed by a disinfectant solution of 1000 parts per million available chlorine (ppm av cl) or a combined detergent/disinfectant solution at a dilution of 1000 ppm av cl.
 Fans are not in use or risk assessments are in place in relation to clinical need.
-Safe Management of the care environment All areas are free from non-essential items for resident care and equipment, exposed food stuffs have been removed.
-At least daily cleaning and decontamination of the resident isolation room/cohort rooms/areas is in place using detergent followed by a disinfectant solution of 1000 ppm av cl or a combined detergent/disinfectant solution at a dilution of 1,000 ppm av cl.
+Safe Management of the Care Environment All areas are free from non-essential items for resident care and equipment, exposed food stuffs have been removed.

+Action Date - At least daily cleaning and decontamination of the resident isolation room/cohort rooms/areas is in place using detergent followed by a disinfectant solution of 1000 ppm av cl or a combined detergent/disinfectant solution at a dilution of 1000 ppm av cl.
 Discuss with local HPT/ICT if items are unable to withstand chlorine releasing agents.
 Increased frequency of decontamination is incorporated into the environmental decontamination schedules for areas where there may be higher environmental contamination rates, for example "frequently touched" surfaces such as door/toilet handles, bedside tables, over bed tables and bed rails.

-Action Date Terminal decontamination is undertaken following resident transfer, discharge, or once the resident is no longer considered infectious.
+Terminal decontamination is undertaken following resident transfer, discharge, or once the resident is no longer considered infectious.
 Information and Treatment Residents Residents are informed of all screening/investigation result(s) where appropriate and the next of kin informed where consent has been provided.
 (Documented in resident notes) Resident Information Leaflet has been provided and explained to next of kin where consent is in place.
 (Document in resident notes).
 Any appropriate antimicrobial/antiviral prophylaxis and treatment has been administered as prescribed.
 Symptomatic residents are supported to wear a FRSM where clinical safe and if tolerated.
-Staff 1 1 Staff are kept informed of updates relating to the outbreak and necessary controls.
+Staff Staff are kept informed of updates relating to the outbreak and necessary controls.
 Staff considered at increased risk of acquisition (immunosuppression etc) have been risk assessed by Care Home Manager for resident care allocation.
 No symptomatic staff are on duty and the A-Z pathogen exclusion guidance is followed.

-Visitors All visitors are aware of the current situation.
+Action Date Visitors All visitors are aware of the current situation.
 IPC support and advice has been offered to those providing direct care to a resident.
-FRSM and eye protection has been offered.
+FRSM and eye/face protection has been offered.
 Visitors have been informed if they develop symptoms they should stay at home and follow advice by NHS inform.
-Provide relatives and those providing meaningful contact with the Washing Clothes at Home Leaflet

-Action Date Staff support visitors with Scottish Government Care Home Visiting Policy
+Provide relatives and those providing meaningful contact with the Washing Clothes at Home Leaflet Staff support visitors with Scottish Government Care Home Visiting Policy